AlliedCrowds/styleguide/sass/README.md

 ## Preliminary

 All CSS code written for AlliedCrowds should be using SASS for consistentcy inter-project.
 Never use `.scss`.
+Avoid inline CSS whenever style is used more than once.

 ## General Rules - Formatting